 Form1 contains the actual AI that uses this function).

 Team: which saves information about player name, control (human, CPU), and saves the targets positions of this player.
 (Note that the players pieces are saved in the board array.)

 Form1: The main form of the game and handles mouse clicks for the users and some of the computer playing turn (AI)

 The AI is simple enough.
 It consists of the function

-Costfunction works by creating a tmp array with the same size of the board, that is initially contains zeros.
-Then searching around every target of the player and adding for every free space a certain amount of cost in the tmp array.
-This amount is big when the position is near the target, and small when far from it.
-Because we want the computer to fill the free space around the target.
+tmp array.
+This amount is big when the position is near the target, and small when far from it because we want the computer to fill the free space around the target.
 Then the

-Costfunction returns the sum of all the tmp array.
+Cost function returns the sum of all the

 For the computer to play its turn, it searches for the piece that can be removed producing the minimum cost.
 Then searches for the best position to put that piece in, based on (again) the minimum cost produced.

-The search is done on all the available pieces to remove, then on all the free spaces that are adjacent to another pieces, to select a place to put on.
+The search is done on all the available pieces to remove, then on all the free spaces that are adjacent to other pieces, to select a place to put on.

 How to Save a Hex Grid in an Array